EastmanJian/blog/README.md

 The blog can be setup in a server host (e.g. using VPS service vendor bandwagon.com).
 Setup steps are shown below.
 1. Register a VPS host.
 2. Install a web server and start it in the VPS.
 Only static website service is enough. (e.g. lighttpd, glassfish, tomcat, etc..)
+> If HTTPS is required, choose a SSL vendor (e.g. https://letsencrypt.org ), request a cert and configure in the web server.
 3. Config the following parameters in ./_config.yml. e.g.
 >    baseurl: "/blog" # the subpath of your site, e.g. /blog